Merrick Garland Heads For Confirmation Hearing, 5 Years After He Was Denied A Vote

 Carolyn Lerner, who once headed the U.S. Office of Special Counsel and now serves as chief D.C.
 Circuit mediator, said Garland took an early and important lead to update policies that protect employees from sexual harassment and other workplace misconduct.

-Lerner said Garland wants to continue another of his projects at the Justice Department: tutoring sessions with a young public school student.
+Lerner said Garland wants to continue another of his projects at the Justice Department: tutoring sessions with young public school students.

 This year, the judge is working with an 11-year-old boy and his twin sister.
 Their mom, Andrea Tucker, said Garland plays math games with them on Zoom, sometimes joined by his wife.